Not all Gore-tex is the same.

 Read more about Polartec Alpha here.

-Currently featuring in Rab’s Kinetic Plus jackets this new fabric is remarkable, it has the stretch and soft feel of a 'softshell' fabric but it’s fully waterproof and very highly breathable.
+Currently featuring in Rab’s Kinetic Plus and Kinetic Alpine jackets this new fabric is remarkable, it has the stretch and soft feel of softshell fabric but it’s fully waterproof and very highly breathable.
 We’ve tested it in Iceland & Scotland and can confirm its performance and comfort – it also comes in at a reasonably low weight making it an exceptional all-rounder.
+The Kinetic Alpine Pants have been a particularly popular choice for our customers due to the all-day comfort and performance.

 Berghaus ‘Reflect’ technology